WakiMak/trentent.github.io-forked/_posts/2013-03-05-slow-group-policy-client-side-extensions-login-with-windows-7.md

   <tr>
     <td style="text-align: center;">
-      Windows 7 Capture.Â It queries the group then all objects within the group.
+      Windows 7 Capture.
+It queries the group then all objects within the group.
     </td>

     <td style="text-align: center;">